KleberVales/cloud-devops-guide/README.md

 - Explain the concepts of DevOps measurement
 - Monitor metrics using OCI Monitoring Service
 - Analyze and manage logs with OCI Logging Service
+- Create and track events with OCI Events Service